Maps4HTML/web-map-doc/docs/installation.md

 ```

 After the build is complete a `dist` folder will be created with the contents.
-See [Add the Script to a Web page](/web-map-doc/docs/installation#add-the-script-to-a-web-page) on how to use the contents.
+See [Add the script to a Web page](/web-map-doc/docs/#add-the-script-to-a-web-page) on how to use the contents.